SpongePowered/SpongeDocs/source/plugin/event/listeners.rst

 The ``@Listener`` annotation has a few configurable fields:

 * ``order`` is the priority in which the event listener is to be run.
-See the ``org.spongepowered.api.event.Order`` enum in the SpongeAPI to see the available options.
+See the :javadoc:`Order` enum in the SpongeAPI to see the available options.
 * ``beforeModifications`` specifies if the event listener should be called before other server mods, such as Forge mods.
 By default, this is set to false.